 Take the show on the road

-Now that your dog can pay attention and follow a few commands in more relaxed places, gradually increase the training environment’s difficulty.
+Now that your dog can pay attention and follow a few commands in more relaxed situations, the difficulty of the training environment will gradually increase.

 Do not go straight from a remote parking lot to a dog park.
 To help your dog adjust successfully, raise the challenge incrementally.